 Soon after the accident, workers might receive a phone call from an insurance adjuster.
 This person will probably ask to hear your side of the story and ask about the severity of your injuries.

-Workers are strongly encouraged to have an experienced oil field injury lawyer by their side before talking to any claims adjuster.
+Workers are strongly encouraged to have an experienced Texas or New Mexico oil field injury lawyer by their side before talking to any claims adjuster.

 All of your statements will be recorded, and the insurance adjuster and your employer could use these statements against you later.